Best ETF Broker UK – Top Platforms Compared

 - Overnight Financing: If you decide to trade ETFs in the form of CFDs, then you need to watch out for overnight financing fees.
-This is because CFDs are leverage financial products and thus – a fee is paid for each day the trade remains in play.
+This is because CFDs are leveraged financial products and thus – a fee is paid for each day the trade remains in play.

 - Spreads: This is the difference between the buy and sell price of your chosen ETF.
 The larger the gap, the more you are indirectly paying in fees.
-This is why we always advise sticking with UK online ETF brokers that offer tight spreads.
+This is why we always advise sticking with online UK ETF brokers that offer tight spreads.

 As you can see from the above, there are heaps of different fees that you need to be made aware of before taking the plunge with an UK ETF broker.
-With that said, if you don’t have time to research this yourself, rest assured that eToro is often regarded as the cheapest ETF broker in the UK.
+With that said, if you don’t have time to research this yourself, rest assured that XTB is often regarded as the cheapest ETF broker in the UK.

 Platform & Usability

 Regardless of what you are trading, investing online can be an intimidating process if you are a complete newbie.
 After all, you are going to be risking your hard-earned money.
-As such, it’s best to stick with UK ETF brokers that offer a super user-friendly platform and interface.

 This allows you to search for the specific ETF that you wish to invest in without needing to browse hundreds of options.
 You then need to look at the actual investment process.
 You won’t want to go with an ETF broker that offers too many bells and whistles if you are a novice.
-Instead, the likes of eToro simply ask you to enter your stake – and that’s it, the investment process is complete.

 Trading Tools & Features